 Do conversations on your campus still revolve around print versus web?
 At mStoner we believe that print and web are key elements of an effective marketing strategy.
 First, let’s summarize the facts: We do need both.
 We can use the web to make our print work better.
-We should consider the entire ecosystem of the … Continue reading It’s Not About Print Versus Web.
+I’m going to take a stand.
+The more … Continue reading It’s Not About Print Versus Web.
 It’s About Reinforcing a Consistent Message.

 With nearly 5,000 colleges and universities in the U.S., standing out is a very real challenge.
 With marketing goals that likely center around enrollment and elevating the institutional profile, it’s not surprising that every marketing pro in higher ed wants a website that is distinctive.
 In my time (nearly six years now) as a consultant, … Continue reading Making Your Website Memorable